 Massage cuticle oil into your cuticles and the skin around your nails.
 This makes everything look polished and professional.
 Plus it helps your manicure last longer by keeping your nail beds hydrated.

-Time Investment: This whole process takes me about 45 minutes to an hour for both hands when I'm doing my own nails.
+Time Investment: This whole process takes about 45 minutes to an hour for both hands.
 Your first time might take 90 minutes, and that's totally normal.
-The dripping blood technique gets faster with practice - I promise.
+The dripping blood technique gets faster with practice.

 - Too-thick drips: Your brush had too much polish.
 Wipe most of it off before creating drips.